Bnai Zion Medical Center: Emergencies

-The hospital is in a state of constant alert, and at any moment it is ready to receive the victims of terrorist attacks.
-In times of national emergency, the entire medical center switches to crisis mode, and at the time of the attack, it receives severely injured victims, who have a critical need for trauma care.
+In times of national emergency, the entire medical center switches to crisis mode; at the time of an attack, it receives severely injured victims who have a critical need for trauma care.

 Cooperation with the army

 The Israeli government has designated the hospital as an official military hospital that meets the medical needs of soldiers in the region.
-During and after the Second Lebanon War (2006), the hospital treated civilians and provided rehabilitation services to wounded military men and women.
+During and after the Second Lebanon War (2006), the hospital treated civilians and provided rehabilitation services to wounded military personnel.
 The center is within the range of rocket attacks from Lebanon.
 Since the emergency department of the hospital is vulnerable, Bnai Zion is raising funds to build a new protected underground unit, which will be fortified against nuclear, biological and chemical attacks.